hhkaos/hhkaos.github.io/docs/developers/educational-developers-channels.md

 **Guest blogging** is the practice of writing and publishing an original blog post on a third-party website.
 Here is a list of channels you should look into:

+* [TechRepublic](https://www.techrepublic.com/article/contribute-articles-and-ideas-for-developer-republic/): Providing IT professionals with a unique blend of original content, peer-to-peer advice from the largest community of IT leaders on the Web.
+* [A List Apart](https://alistapart.com/about/contribute/): webzine that explores the design, development, and meaning of web content, with a special focus on web standards and best practices.
 * [Postman Guest blogger program](https://www.postman.com/postman-contributor-guest-blogger/): API platform for building and using APIs.
 * [TheNextWeb contributor program](https://thenextweb.com/news/everything-you-need-to-know-about-the-tnw-contributor-program): We inform, inspire, and connect people who love tech.
 * [geeoksforgeeks.org](https://www.geeksforgeeks.org/contribute/): A computer science portal for geeks.